quarkus-super-heroes-dev-ex/.github/profile/README.md

 # Developer Tooling & Workspace Setup for the Quarkus Super Heroes Project

+This is an OpenShift DevSpaces demo workspace that is derived from the Quarkus Super Heroes project: [https://github.com/quarkusio/quarkus-super-heroes](https://github.com/quarkusio/quarkus-super-heroes)

 ## Create Container Images for Workspaces

 1. Login to your OpenShift Cluster as a non-admin user with self-provisioner rights